Hallucination-Resistant Relation Extraction via Dependency-Aware Sentence Simplification and Two-tiered Hierarchical Refinement: Methodology

 Beyond insufficient semantic comprehension, another critical factor leading to biased LLM outputs is their tendency to infer relationships through superficial lexical patterns (e.g., high-frequency co-occurrence of phrases).
 Once spurious correlations are learned during pre-training or through prompting, the presence of identical phrases in real-world samples inevitably triggers incorrect relational inferences.
 Figure \ref{fig:Causal-RM} illustrates an in-context learning (ICL) example where the LLM incorrectly infers that the co-occurrence of \textit{``POS tagging''} and \textit{``named entity recognition''} indicates a \texttt{COMPARE} relation.
 Therefore, given the sentence \textit{``We apply the model to POS tagging instead of named entity recognition tasks''}, the model invariably predicts the relation between \textit{``POS tagging''} and \textit{``named entity recognition''} as \texttt{COMPARE}, even though the true relation should be \texttt{NO-RELATION}.

-A widely adopted approach to address such spurious reasoning in LLMs is RLHF, which fine-tunes the model using rewards predicted by a learned reward model.
-However, the effectiveness of RLHF critically depends on the reliability of the reward model, which remains vulnerable to the same spurious patterns it aims to correct.
+A widely adopted approach to aligning LLMs with intended behaviors is RLHF, which fine-tunes the policy using rewards predicted by a learned reward model.
+However, the effectiveness of RLHF heavily depends on the reliability of the reward model, which is often susceptible to reward hacking--where the model assigns high scores based on spurious correlations rather than genuine alignment with the target objectives.
 To uncover the root cause of this issue, we examine the reward model training process through a causal lens.
 As shown in Figure \ref{fig:Causal-RM-a}, let $x$ denote the prompt, $y$ the corresponding response, and $r$ the reward.
 We decompose the input pair $(x, y)$ into two components: $s$, the reward-relevant factors, and $\overline{s}$, the reward-irrelevant ones.
 Here, $s$ contains the essential information needed to learn an ideal reward function, while $\overline{s}$ captures confounding signals, such as sequence length or stylistic patterns.
 This formulation highlights that reward hacking arises from the unintended causal path $\overline{s} \to r$.
 Hence, a robust reward model must explicitly block this influence to avoid learning from spurious correlations.

-To achieve this, we decompose both the prompt $x$ and the response $y$ into two parts: $x = (x_1, x_2)$ and $y = (y_1, y_2)$, where $x_1$ and $y_1$ are reward-relevant components, and $x_2$ and $y_2$ are reward-irrelevant ones.
-In the context of relation extraction, we empirically define $x_1$ as the minimal input required for relation prediction, including task definitions, the simplified sentence, the target entity pair, and a natural language description of their dependency path.
-The remaining instruction components, such as broader extraction guidelines, are assigned to $x_2$.
-For the LLM-generated output, $y_1$ corresponds to the predicted relation $\hat{\rho}$, while $y_2$ includes any additional content such as explanations or formatting details.
-Full implementation details of this factorization are provided in Appendix \ref{sec:ape_rm_training}.
+To achieve this, we decompose the prompt and response as $x = (x_1, x_2)$ and $y = (y_1, y_2)$, where $(x_1, y_1)$ contains reward-relevant information and $(x_2, y_2)$ captures reward-irrelevant factors.
+Specifically, $x_1$ is defined as the minimal component of the \textit{Grounding} prompt sufficient for reward prediction, consisting of the task definition, simplified sentence, target entity pair, and a natural-language description of their dependency path; while $x_2$ is the remaining prompt content includes in-context examples and auxiliary instructions.
+For the LLM-generated output, $y_1$ is restricted to the predicted relation label $\hat{\rho}$ in a fixed JSON field, and $y_2$ comprises any additional generated text, such as explanatory rationales.
+The exact templates for $x_1$ and $y_1$, along with full implementation details, are provided in Appendix~\ref{sec:ape_rm_training}.